How to choose the best school for your child in New Zealand and answers to all your questions if you’re moving there from the UK

 - Area or Compound Schools offer students the option of remaining at the same school for their entire schooling years.
 They provide for Years 1 to 13 so have students aged from 5 right through to 18.
 Almost all Compound Schools are private or integrated schools.
 The exceptions are public schools in remote areas where there aren’t enough students to warrant separate schools (area schools).

-In New Zealand the public and integrated school year has 4 terms or semesters.
-Each term is around 10 weeks long, with a 2 week break between terms 1, 2 and 3, and a 6 week summer holiday at the end of term 4 in mid December through to the end of January.
+In New Zealand, the public and the integrated school year have 4 terms or semesters.
+Each term is around 10 weeks long, with a 2-week break between terms 1, 2 and 3, and a 6-week summer holiday at the end of term 4 in mid-December through to the end of January.

 - Term 2 starts at the end of April and finishes at the beginning of July; there is a 2-week winter holiday in mid-July.